Heterojunction solar cell: Light-induced Degradation

 The behaviour of light-sensitive defect passivation in amorphous silicon networks has been a topic of study since the discovery of the Staebler–Wronski effect in 1977.
 Staebler and Wronski found a gradual decrease in photoconductivity and dark conductivity of amorphous silicon thin films upon exposure to light for several hours.
 This effect is reversible upon dark annealing at temperatures above 150 °C and is a common example of reversible Light-induced Degradation (LID) in hydrogenated amorphous silicon devices.
 The introduction of new band gap states, causing a decrease in the carrier lifetime, was proposed to be the mechanism behind the degradation.
 Subsequent studies have explored the role of hydrogen migration and metastable hydrogen-trapping defects in the Staebler–Wronski effect.

 Amongst many variables, the kinetics and extent of the Staebler–Wronski effect is dependent on crystallite grain size in the thin film and the light soaking illuminance.

 Some amorphous silicon devices can also observe the opposite effect through LID, such as the increase in $V_{OC}$ observed in amorphous silicon solar cells and notably SHJ solar cells upon light soaking.
 Kobayashi, et al. (2016) proposes that this is due to the shifting of the Fermi level of the intrinsic buffer layer closer to the band edges when in contact with the doped amorphous silicon selective contacts, noting that a similar reversal of the Staebler–Wronski effect was observed by Scuto et al. (2015) when hydrogenated a-Si photovoltaic devices were light-soaked under reverse bias.

 Deliberate annealing of heterojunction cells in an industrial post-processing step can improve lifetimes and decrease surface recombination velocity.
 It has been suggested that thermal annealing causes interstitial hydrogen to diffuse closer to the heterointerface, allowing greater saturation of dangling bond defects.
 Such a process may be enhanced using illumination during annealing, however this can cause degradation before the improvement in carrier lifetimes is achieved, and thus requires careful optimisation in a commercial setting.
 Illuminated annealing at high temperatures is instrumental in the Advanced Hydrogenation Process (AHP), an inline technique for defect mitigation developed by UNSW.

 The Boron–Oxygen complex LID defect is a pervasive problem with the efficiency and stability of cheap p-type wafers and a major reason that n-type is preferred for SHJ substrates.
 Stabilising wafers against B–O LID using the Advanced Hydrogenation Process has had variable success and reliability issues.
 Therefore gallium has been proposed as an economically feasible alternative p-type dopant for use in SHJ absorbers.
 Gallium doped cells have potential for higher stability and lower defect density than boron, with research groups achieving $V_{OC}$ exceeding 730 mV on gallium-doped p-type SHJ.
+However, gallium has a lower segregation efficiency than boron in Cz-grown silicon ingots, therefore having a similar problem to n-type in that less ingot length is used.